Context isn't intent.

 Git for code.
 Igni for intent.

-This is not directing software.
-It is approving code after the call has already been made.
+That is not directing software.
+It is finding out after the call has already been made.

 Not better context.
 Not blind trust.
 Infrastructure for intent.